-NOTICE IS HEREBY GIVEN that the 2020 annual meeting of stockholders (the "Annual Meeting") of Catalyst Biosciences, Inc., a Delaware corporation (the "Company"), will be a completely virtual meeting conducted only via live webcast on the internet at https://www.viewproxy.com/CatalystBiosciences/2020/vm/ on June 11, 2020, at 8:00 a.m., Pacific Time.
+NOTICE IS HEREBY GIVEN that the 2021 annual meeting of stockholders (the "Annual Meeting") of Catalyst Biosciences, Inc., a Delaware corporation (the "Company"), will be a completely virtual meeting conducted only via live webcast on the internet at www.virtualshareholdermeeting.com/CBIO2021 on June 9, 2021, at 8:00 a.m., Pacific Time.
 There will be no physical location for the Annual Meeting due to the emerging public health impact of the coronavirus (COVID-19) pandemic and to support the health and well-being of the Company's stockholders, business partners, employees and Board of Directors.
-We expect the use of a virtual-only meeting format to be a one-time occurrence effective only for 2020 due to COVID-19 pandemic-related extenuating circumstances.
+We expect the use of a virtual-only meeting format to be effective only for 2020 and 2021 due to COVID-19 pandemic-related extenuating circumstances.